-Asian shares mixed, Japan's Nikkei gains on weaker yen
+World stocks slip as investors eye European Central Bank

 - Why are home prices so high?
 Seattle has 2nd-lowest rate of homes for sale in U.S.

-THE QUOTE: “Equity markets have been trading flat ahead of the U.S. presidential inauguration, while the U.S. Treasuries sold off, but certainly, there’s a sense that the post-election honeymoon is over,” Stephen Innes, a senior trader at OANDA, said in a research note.
-“While the inauguration is dominating headlines, simmering on the back burner is the overriding theme of US protectionism, expressly directed at China,” he said.
+TAKATA TUMBLE: Trading in Takata stock was halted as its shares sank after the Japanese business daily The Nikkei reported that potential sponsors for the company’s rehabilitation plan are asking a court to get involved.
+Many automakers also support such a move after being hit by massive recalls due to defective air bag inflators linked to at least 16 deaths worldwide.
+Takata Corp. denied the Nikkei’s report.
+The company has agreed to plead guilty to one count of wire fraud and pay $1 billion in penalties and restitution to automakers and injured drivers.

-CURRENCIES: The dollar rose against many of its rivals after sinking sharply against the British pound and other currencies earlier in the week.
-The dollar rose to 114.50 yen while the British pound fell to $1.2278 from $1.2396.
-The euro fell to $1.0640 from $1.0709.
+CURRENCIES: The dollar rose against many of its peers after sinking sharply against the British pound and other currencies earlier in the week.
+The dollar rose to 114.70 yen from 114.67 in late trading Wednesday while the British pound fell to $1.2324 from $1.2396.
+The euro fell to $1.0662 from $1.0709.

-ENERGY: Benchmark U.S. crude oil gained 40 cents to $51.48 a barrel in electronic trading on the New York Mercantile Exchange.
-It fell $1.40 to settle at $51.08 a barrel on Wednesday.
-Brent crude, the international standard, rose 44 cents to $54.36 a barrel.
+ENERGY: Benchmark U.S. crude oil gained 41 cents to $51.49 a barrel in electronic trading on the New York Mercantile Exchange.
+It fell $1.40 on Wednesday.
+Brent crude, the international standard, rose 48 cents to $54.40 a barrel in London.

-AP Business writers Stan Choe and Marley Jay contributed to this report.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.